Clapham Junction railway station: Clapham rail disaster

-On the morning of 12 December 1988, two collisions involving three commuter trains occurred slightly south west of the station due to a defective signal.
-Thirty-five people died and more than 100 were injured.
+On the morning of 12 December 1988, two collisions involving three commuter trains occurred slightly south-west of the station due to a defective signal.
+35 people died and 484 were injured.

 Track bombing

 On the morning of 16 December 1991, a bomb ripped through tracks on one of the station's platforms, causing major disruption to the rail network.
 The Provisional Irish Republican Army (IRA) claimed responsibility.

 The Junction

 The station is named Clapham Junction because it is at the junction of several rail lines.
 The name is not given to any rail junction near the station which, without end-on intercompany junctions, are: